2026 Session Rewind Recap

 This session included significant investments aimed at scaling what is already working.

-Lawmakers have committed $250 million to expand career tech access, particularly in rural and underserved communities where resources are limited.
+Between the last two legislative sessions, lawmakers have committed $250 million to expand career tech access, particularly in rural and underserved communities where resources are limited.
 The goal is to create shared regional programs that give more students access to high-quality training.

 At the same time, new legislation like the TRAIN Act is designed to address one of the biggest barriers to growth.